rcos/CSCI-4470-OpenSource/Modules/11.TensorFlow/source/index.rst

   brew install socat
   socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\" &
-  brew cask install xquartz
+  brew install --cask xquartz
   open -a Xquartz

-  Then set Allow connections from network clients in the pop up
+  Then set Allow connections from network clients in the pop up if asked.

-This is untested with Tensorflow 2.0!

 .. nextslide::